 The Karamea Information Centre

-It is owned by the community, and run by the community for the community, and offers resource and information services to both newcomers to the district and local residents as well as increasing numbers of visitors, providing a wide range of information, support and assistance.
-It is basically a service centre for Karamea.
+It is owned by the community, and run by the community for the community, and offers resource and information services to both newcomers to the district and local residents as well as increasing numbers of visitors.
+It is a service centre for Karamea.

-Ten years ago the local garage and fuel supply closed its doors, and after some negotiation and with the backing of Development West Coast, the Centre took over the fuel supply and moved into the renovated service station station, enabling it to remain open 7 days a week and provide employment for three part-time staff.
-We are indebted to funding assistance from the Buller District Council, Lottery Community, and COGS as we seek to become self- sufficient.
+Seeing an opportunity when the local garage and fuel supply closed its doors, and after some negotiation and with the backing of Development West Coast, the Centre took over the fuel supply and moved into the renovated service station station in 2006, enabling it to remain open 7 days a week (except public holidays) and provide employment for three part-time staff.
+We are indebted to funding assistance from the Buller District Council, Lottery Community, and COGS as we continue to move towards self-sufficiency.

 The Centre is truly a tribute to the “do it yourself” attitude inherent in all small rural isolated communities, with well-being of the people at the heart of what we do!